This documentation is for an unreleased version of Apache Paimon. We recommend you use the latest stable version.

 - Configure ‘partial-update.remove-record-on-delete’ to remove the whole row when receiving delete records.

-- Configure ‘partial-update.remove-record-on-sequence-group’ to remove the whole row when receiving delete records of specified sequence group.
+- Configure ‘sequence-group’s to retract partial columns.
+Also configure ‘partial-update.remove-record-on-sequence-group’ to remove the whole row when receiving deleted records of

 Sequence Group #